Nonlinear discrete Schr\"odinger equations with a point defect: Asymptotic behavior

-{\it Scattering:} We establish that the solutions for $V_0<0$, $\sigma\ge \max\{1,2/d\}$ and $V_0=0$, $\sigma \ge 2/d$, respectively, and $l^2-$norm below $\nu_{thresh}$ scatter to a solution of the linear problem in $l^p$, $p>2$.
+{\it Scattering:} Concerning the asymptotic properties we consider the linear Schr\"odinger group $\exp(i t \Delta)$.
+In the regime where no nonlinear localized state exists, that is for $V_0<0$, $\sigma\ge \max\{1,2/d\}$ and $V_0=0$, $\sigma \ge 2/d$, respectively, and $l^2$ norm below $\nu_{exc}$, we establish that the solutions scatter to a solution of the linear problem in $l^p$, $p>2$.
 That is, the solutions of the nonlinear problem exhibit asymptotically free behavior.
-We say that a solution scatters in the positive (negative) time direction if there exists $v^{\pm } \in l^p$ such that
+A solution is said to scatter in the positive (negative) time direction if there exists $v^{\pm } \in l^p$ such that

 The solution scatters if it scatters in both time directions.